jedisom/Machine-Learning-Engineer-Nanodegree/Chinese_Learning/README.md

 This repository holds a project that analyzes data from a book in Chinese that I read.
 I couldn't really read Chinese before reading this book, so the data documents my Chinese reading learning process.
 I digitized the dataset (it was originally a written log) and used supervised learning analysis to determine what features in the text I read could accurately predict my reading speed as I progressed along the Chinese learning experience curve.

 ##Creating the Dataset
-I have 2 spiral bound notebooks that contain my notes I took while working to read this Chinese book.
-During my study, if I didn't recognize a word/phrase, I would write the pinyin, English and Chinese character down.
-I did this, because I thought that the repitition would help me learn how to recognize the characters, and help me to learn to write Chinese characters.
-Along with this, I also started to keep track of the dates I read, the amount of time I spent reading during each study session, and where in the text I started and stopped each day.
-This last bit of information is critical to this dataset.
-This is how I transformed my hand written notes into a digital dataset.
-The text I read can be found on this [website](https://www.lds.org/scriptures/bofm?lang=zho) (see any applicable copywrite information there).
+I have 2 spiral bound notebooks that contain the notes I took while reading this Chinese book.
+While studying, if I didn't know a Chinese character, I would write the pinyin, English and Chinese character down.
+I did this because I thought the repitition would help me learn to recognize the characters, and help me learn to write Chinese characters.
+I also started to keep track of the dates I read, the amount of time I spent reading during each study session, and where in the text I started and stopped each day.
+This last bit of information was critical; this is how I transformed the hand written notes into a digital dataset.
+The Chinese text I read can be found on this [website](https://www.lds.org/scriptures/bofm?lang=zho) (see any applicable copywrite information there).

 Each row of the dataset contains the following fields
 - Date: This is the date of the study session